PS Ruby (1907): Restoration

 The Wentworth Rotary Club, under the guidance of Frank Fotherby, purchased the PS Ruby for $1,600 in 1968.
-Due to years of neglet, her hull had begun to leak, leaving her resting on the mud of the river bank.
+Due to years of neglect, her hull had begun to leak, leaving her resting on the mud of the river bank.
 The top deck of the boat was missing; many planks of the superstructure, the funnel, and the paddlewheels were also missing.
 With the power of a speedboat using a 100hp Mercury outboard engine, the Ruby was towed to the Wentworth wharf under the guidance of Capt.
 P Hogg.
 While the Ruby did sink at the Wentworth wharf, she was soon refloated and towed across the river to a basin that was soon drained, leaving the boat high and dry.
-Initially, the Wentworth Rotary Club relied on the locale community and private donations to assist the restoration of the PS Ruby.
+Initially, the Wentworth Rotary Club relied on the local community and private donations to assist the restoration of the PS Ruby.
 Between 1968 and 1973, the WRC spent $5447 (with most of this figure spent on materials).
 The vessel's figure was soon restored, with her engine room being filled with sand for children's enjoyment.
 The park of her residence soon became known as 'Fotherby Park'.

 Following an offer from Echuca to purchase the PS Ruby, the Wentworth Rotary Club donated the boat to the Wentworth community in 1996.
 After 30 years out of water, a full restoration was required (this included procedures such as excavating surrounding land and placing the hull on steel girders).
 360 planks of the hull had to be replaced, and on 16 February 2001 the task of caulking the hull began to take place (an estimated 13 kg of oakum was hammered into the plank seams to watertight the hull).
 The deckhouse was then restored, requiring almost the entire superstructure to be refitted or replaced.
 On 26 January 2002, the PS Ruby was refloated.
 In September 2003, the Ruby was towed to Wentworth wharf to celebrate the 150th anniversary of the first paddle steamers navigating the Murray River.
 By 2004, the paddlewheels were refitted, and cabins complete.
 The boiler was also installed, and during 2005 a substantial amount of work was undertaken in renovating and rebuilding the 1926 Robey & Co 20 nominal horsepower portable steam engine.
 The PS Ruby steamed for the first time in 70 years in May 2007.